pngwn/MDsveX/packages/parse/PLUGINS.md

 **Type changes.** When a plugin sets `node.type = 'paragraph'`, the setter captures the original type.
 Revocation restores it.
 Type-specific properties that became meaningful or meaningless as a result of the change are handled the same way — whatever the plugin touched, the builder has a record of the prior state.

-**Structural mutations.** `wrapInner`, `prepend`, and `append` each create synthetic nodes.
+**Structural mutations.** `wrap_inner`, `prepend`, and `append` each create synthetic nodes.
 The builder records the IDs of the created nodes and the SoA pointer state before the mutation.
 Revocation deletes the synthetic nodes and restores the original parent-child relationships.

 **Cross-node mutations.** When a plugin reaches through traversal to modify a different node (say, setting an attr on `node.parent`), that mutation is captured in the undo log of the node whose handler is running, not the node that was modified.
 This is because the revocation boundary is the handler's node — if the parser revokes the parent later, that's a separate revocation event with its own undo log.